dkt101/dkt101/_pages/about.md

 1. [Infrastructure Data](https://dkt101.github.io/dkt101/infra/) Here you will find data on the roads.
 Things such as speed sensor data, traffic volume totals, pavement condition, roadway maps, and more.
 1. [Travel and Demographic Data](https://dkt101.github.io/dkt101/trav/) Great collection of contextual data for applying the other data sources.
 Information on populations and travel trends by mode.
 1. [Land and Air Data](https://dkt101.github.io/dkt101/enviro/) Here is my collection of resources on satellite imagery, terrain data, anything mainly focused on the earth (compared to man-made things such as roads).
+1. I want to shout out the [Maryland GIS Data Portal](https://data.imap.maryland.gov/) because many links on this page will come from their hard work.
+I have used this source countless times for hundreds of transportation projects.
+[They also have an API](https://geodata.md.gov/imap/rest/services) so you can ingest the data programmatically.

 Resources for Nerds (and non-nerds too!)